Base Number of Pages

 Project Management Support

 As part of any New Development Responsive design project, you will be working with a variety of people during the process from start to go-live.
-Included in the cost of a New Responsive design is both Pre-Development and Development Project Management.
+Included in the cost of a New Responsive design is both Data Gathering and Development Project Management.
 Our Project Managers (PMs) will help you gather everything together we need to design the site and properly migrate your online presence from your current hosting company to Acorn IS servers.
 They are you go-to people throughout the duration of the project.

 So many Web design firms are only concerned with giving you a new “LOOK” Web site.
 They don’t spend any effort on all the other pieces and parts that go into a new site launch.
 If you do not have a Flawless Migration Plan IE: One that leaves literally NO ROOM for error, when your new Web site goes live, Google is not going to look on the new site favorably and your placement can drop.
 Old pages and new pages should not mix in the indexes.
 They should redirect.
-A Migration Plan takes a lot of time and effort when done properly, and we begin gathering all this data during the Pre-Development phase, even before you start into the Development process.
+A Migration Plan takes a lot of time and effort when done properly, and we begin gathering all this data during the Data Gathering phase, even before you start into the Development process.
 We want to make sure all old files are identified and handled properly when the new site goes live.
 A simple redirect to the home page from all of the old files is NOT the best way to handle a migration to a new site for highest possible placement, and when possible, we try to match the old site pages to the new site pages one-for-one.

 XML and HTML Site Map